If you are applying for this course from within the UK click Apply Now

 This course is designed to follow on from ICT courses in schools and Sixth Form colleges.
 Topics include UX design, advanced databases, web and mobile programming and software development.
 We encourage you to apply for a year-long placement between the second and final years, although it is not compulsory.
-It’s a great opportunity to get paid to put your learning into practice and to extend your experience.
+It's a great opportunity to get paid whilst putting your learning into practice and extending your experience.

 Teaching methods include lectures, tutorials, seminars and laboratory sessions.
 You will be encouraged to develop independent study skills as well as work with other students on group projects.

 As well as assessments that count towards your degree, there are also ongoing opportunities for feedback and consolidating your learning.
 Assessment methods include coursework and Professional Practice Weeks (PPWs).
 PPWs present you with real-world problems that must be solved in a working week.
 They aim to provide you with an experience reflective of the industry you want to enter, and give you meaningful feedback that you can use to improve your knowledge and skills.
 Each year has a different theme- previous themes include the City of Culture Bid in 2017 and e-sports in 2018.

 Gain an overview of basic design principles of systems and software, including modelling principles and the use of tools, and design patterns.
 Investigates different software processes, data integration, project management and be introduced to software testing methods.
 Discover key concepts that will allow you to begin to break down programmatical application areas and begin to devise, document, test, develop and improve working solutions for a given problem.